Atlas975/Notes/DistributedSystems/Fault_tolerence.md

 ___
 # Fault tolerence
-Fault tolerance in distributed systems is crucial for ensuring that the system continues to operate correctly despite failures.
-It involves understanding the nature of failures and implementing strategies to mitigate their impacts.
+- The process of ensuring that a system continues to operate correctly despite failures.

-Understanding and implementing fault tolerance is crucial for designing robust distributed systems that can handle failures gracefully without significant disruption to the user experience.
+- Involves understanding the nature of failures and mitigating their impacts.

 ### Key Terminology